Car Insurance Loyalty Discounts: How Much Money Can you Save?

-Loyalty discounts reward long-time policyholders with lower car insurance premiums.
+Loyalty discounts reward long time policyholders with lower car insurance premiums.
 These loyalty discounts can also increase over time.
-Some auto insurers offer higher loyalty savings for up to 6 years, depending on your current policy term and the state you live in.
+Some auto insurers offer higher loyalty discounts for customers up to 6 years.
+This typically depends on your current policy term and the state you live in.

 What is a Car Insurance Loyalty Discount, and How Does It Work?